verbsteam/specs/nouns-fungible-token-spec.md

 - `symbol`: the symbol of the ERC20 token.
 - `decimals`: the number of digits after the decimal point, commonly set to 18.
 - `nft`: the address of the ERC721 token that is backing this ERC20 token.
-- `amountPerNFT`: how many tokens to mint/burn upon a deposit/redemption of a backing ERC721 token.
+- `amountPerNFT`: how many tokens to mint/burn upon a deposit/redemption of a backing ERC721 token; in `10^decimals` units.
+   - For example with 18 decimals and 1M per NFT, the value would be `1M * 10^18`.
 - `admin`: the address of the admin account that can pause/unpause in emergencies (more info below).

 ### `deposit`